OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Injection flaws are a class of security vulnerability that occurs when user input is concatenated into backend queries or commands.
 By injecting meta characters, an attacker can inject malicious code which is then inadvertently interpreted as part of the command or query.
 For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the backend database.

 This vulnerability class is very prevalent in web services, including the endpoints connected to by mobile apps.
-In the mobile app itself, but exploitable instances are much less common, and the attack surface is .
+In the mobile app itself, but exploitable instances are much less common, and the attack surface is smaller.
 For example, while a mobile app might query a local database, such mobile databases don't store sensitive data that could usefully be extracted through SQL injection (or at least they shouldn't - if they do, it's a sign of broken design).
 Nevertheless, viable attack scenarios can exist in some scenarios, and proper input validation should generally performed as practice.

 ##### Common Injection Types

 ###### SQL Injection

-SQL injection involves "injecting" SQL command characters into the input data, affecting the execution of the predefined SQL command.
+SQL injection involves "injecting" SQL command characters into the input data, affecting the semantics of the predefined SQL command.
 A successful SQL injection exploit can read and modify database data or (depending on the database server used) execute administrative commands.

 Mobile apps on Android and iOS both use SQLite databases as a means of local data storage.
 SQL injection vulnerabilities occur when user input is concatenated into dynamic SQL statements without prior sanitization.